Maracanã Stadium: 21st century, renovations and 2014 FIFA World Cup

-Disrepair after the 2016 Summer Olympics
+Disrepair after the 2016 Summer Olympics precipitates new concessionaire

 The stadium lay dormant in the months after the 2016 Olympics and Paralympics, with photos surfacing in early 2017 of a dried-up playing field covered in brown spots and missing turf, ripped-out seats, and damage to windows and doors.
 A debt of R$3 million (US$939,937) to the local energy company led to power being shut off at Maracanã.
 At the heart of the issue was a legal wrangling between the stadium's owner, operator, and the organizing committee for the Rio Olympics over responsibility for maintaining the grounds.
 Maracanã SA, the operator, charges that the Olympic committee did not return the venue in an acceptable condition, while the committee says the things that they needed to fix should not keep Maracanã from operating.

 Within six months of the Olympics, daily tours of the stadium were halted due to vandalism at the stadium and violent robberies in the area.
 Items of value were looted from the stadium including fire extinguishers, televisions, and a bronze bust of journalist Mário Filho, for whom the stadium was named.

-New managers

-On 5 April 2017, the French group Lagardère signed an agreement to administer the Maracanã.
-In total, Lagardère will invest more than R$500 million by the end of the concession, won by Odebrecht in 2013 and valid until 2048.
+On 5 April 2017, the French group Lagardère signed an agreement to take over administration of the Maracanã.
+In total, Lagardère will invest more than R$500 million by the end of the concession, that they originally lost to Odebrecht in 2013 and valid until 2048.
 The Folha de São Paulo newspaper informed that the group estimates that it will need to spend about R$15 million on emergency repairs to the stadium.
-In 2013, the former managers of Odebrecht together with AEG and IMX, a company owned by Brazilian billionaire Eike Batista, won the bid to manage the stadium for 35 years.
-The company was associated with Brazilian building company OAS and the Amsterdam Arena.
-At the time, Lagardère was in second place in the bidding.

 Non-football events

 The famous vale tudo match between Japanese judoka Masahiko Kimura and Brazilian jiu-jitsu player Hélio Gracie was held at the Maracanã on 23 October 1951.
 At the time many in Brazil felt that Gracie was unbeatable in martial arts, and that Kimura would not be welcomed back to Japan if he lost the bout.
 Kimura won via technical submission after breaking Gracie's arm with a gyaku-ude-garami hold, which has since become known as a Kimura lock in BJJ and mixed martial arts.
+The National Football League stated that the 2026 NFL International Series game in Brazil would take place at the stadium.